 During the Ski Season before lift opening (9am weekdays, 8:30 weekends & holidays): Uphill travel is permitted unless otherwise indicated on the Snow Report.
 You must leave the base area at least 45 minutes before scheduled lift operations.
 You must begin your descent by the time lifts are scheduled to open.
 You must obey all trail closures.

-During the Ski Season after lifts close (between 3:30 and 4 depending on time of year): Uphill travel is permitted unless otherwise indicated on the Snow Report.
-You must wait for the lifts to close before leaving the base area.
+During the Ski Season after lifts close: Uphill travel is permitted unless otherwise indicated on the Snow Report.
+You must wait until 45 minutes after lift closure to allow for Ski Patrol to sweep the mountain before leaving the base area.
 You must obey all trail closures.